menu

 Demographics

-The percentage of people in Greenwood - Woodstock who are college-educated is somewhat higher than the average US community of 21.84%: 26.02% of adults in Greenwood - Woodstock have at least a bachelor's degree.
+The education level of Greenwood - Woodstock citizens is a little higher than the average for US cities and towns: 23.00% of adults in Greenwood - Woodstock have at least a bachelor's degree.

 The people who call Greenwood - Woodstock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greenwood - Woodstock residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Greenwood - Woodstock include English, Irish, French, French Canadian, and German.

 The most common language spoken in Greenwood - Woodstock is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include French and Spanish.

 Notable & Unique Neighborhood Characteristics